Population Estimates Data Biography

 What is included in the data?

 There are two forms of population estimate data provided by OFM.
 The first is the annual April 1 official population estimates.
 These estimates are available at the state, county, and city/town levels.
 The other available population estimates are the small area statistical estimates.
-These estimates are available for smaller areas and geographic areas that do not coincide with city or county boundaries, including census tracts, congressional and legislative districts, school districts, ZIP Codes, census blocks/block groups, and other geographies.
+These estimates are available for smaller areas and geographic areas, including census tracts, congressional and legislative districts, school districts, ZIP Codes, census blocks/block groups, and other geographies.
 Both sets of population estimates include the data subdivided by the following demographic characteristics: age, sex, race, and ethnicity.

 Why is the data created?